Amazon Appstore: History of app growth

 When the Amazon Appstore for Android launched in March 2011, it had about 3,800 apps.
 It reached 80,000 apps in June 2013 and 240,000 apps in June 2014.
 In June 2015, the app store had nearly 334,000 apps.
-As of October 9, 2019, the Amazon Appstore features 487,083 applications available for download.
+The number of apps continued to increase and reached 489,000 in October 2019.
+By the time the Amazon App Store shut down for non-Fire devices in August 2025, 597,000 apps were available for download.

 Use on third-party Android-compatible platforms

 Amazon Appstore has also been adopted by several operating systems as a source of Android-compatible software, in lieu of Google Play.
 In June 2014, BlackBerry Limited announced that it would add Amazon Appstore to BlackBerry 10 (which is based on real-time operating system QNX) beginning with version 10.3 for use with its Android runtime.

 In June 2021, Microsoft announced that Amazon Appstore would be offered via Microsoft Store on Windows 11, for use with Windows Subsystem for Android.
+On March 5, 2024, Microsoft announced deprecation of WSA with support ending on March 5, 2025.
+As a result, support for the Amazon Appstore on Windows and apps installed from it would also end on March 5, 2025.